Muñecas Sin Rostro Signage

 The Solution

 A double-panel system was created using 3mm aluminum composite material panels mounted to 6x6 wooden posts.
-The visual design extended the established organizational branding of PUAM into feature-rich information panels that balanced key information and narrative, and utilized QR codes to keep visual complexity at a minimum.
-At the time of this submission, installation of the signs is in progress.
+The visual design extended the established organizational branding of PUAM into feature-rich information panels that balanced key information with narrative.
+QR codes keep visual complexity at a minimum and connect visitors to multi-media content.

 the results